israelmuca/express-i18n-api/docs/tutorial.md

 As you can see, we’re importing both `login` and `forgotPassword`, and adding them in the `post` as the final parameter.

+So that’s it on the code.
-So that’s it!
-Now, if we test our API with Postman, we’ll see our error messages being sent in our selected language TODO: FINISH! ! !
+Now, lets go to , we’ll see our error messages being sent in our selected language using Postman.

+>TODO: Add postman info